Farheen and Her Family's 7-Day Kashmir Trip with Thrillophilia

 Destination: Kashmir

 Before they left, the Thrillophilia destination expert handling the booking had walked Farheen through the route in detail.
 Why Sonmarg made sense as a day excursion rather than an overnight, why Gulmarg was situated in the middle of the trip, and how the houseboat night on Dal Lake was deliberately saved for the end.
-With a family in the group, the pacing of a Kashmir itinerary matters more than the inclusions list, and that had been thought through properly.
+With a family in the group, the pacing of a Kashmir itinerary matters more than the inclusions list, and that had been thought through enough by the team for Parveen to not have a single worry before getting started on her trip.

 Srinagar Eased the Family Into the Valley